SumoLogic/sumologic-documentation/docs/metrics/metrics-queries/metrics-explorer.md

 ## Switch between Basic and Advanced Mode

 When you open a new Metrics tab, it is displayed in Basic Mode.
-You can switch to Advanced Mode by clicking the three-dot icon, and selecting **Advanced Mode**.
+You can switch to Advanced Mode by clicking the three-dot kebab icon, and selecting **Advanced Mode**.
 When you are in Advanced Mode, you can switch back to Basic Mode from the same options menu.

 If you use the Advanced Mode to build complex metrics, you can convert it to Basic Mode by selecting the option.
 If the query cannot support basic mode, you receive a message informing you "Your query cannot be switched to Basic Mode."